-This toolbox features resources specific to pediatric disaster preparedness.
+This toolkit features resources specific to pediatric disaster preparedness.
 Disaster preparedness is built on and dependent upon pediatric emergency systems of care that operate effectively day-to-day.
 Emergency care providers in both the prehospital and emergency department (ED) settings must have appropriate pediatric equipment and supplies, medical oversight, protocols and guidelines, and training in the care of children.
 Pediatric capabilities of EDs should be known and verified to facilitate initial transport or timely transfer to appropriate levels of care when needed, and transfer guidelines and agreements should be in place.
-Additional resources for everyday hospital pediatric readiness can be found at http://www.pediatricreadiness.org.

 This guidance document is framed for the primary users—awardees and healthcare coalitions (HCCs)—to foster ease of comprehension, improve information aggregation, and enable faster data collection.
 The intended audience for this document is any individual responsible for collecting and reporting data on awardee and HCC progress toward meeting the goals of the four capabilities detailed in the 2017-2022 Health Care Preparedness and Response Capabilities.